MultiStream YOLOv8S Object Detection#

 if (confidence > conf_thresh) {

-// Add the box to the list if confidence is greater than threshold
+// Add detected box to the list

 Box box;